GP2F: Cross-Domain Graph Prompting with Adaptive Fusion of Pre-trained Graph Neural Networks: Method

 \section{Method}

 Guided by the theories in Section \ref{sec:theoretical-analysis}, we propose GP2F, a dual-branch cross-domain graph prompt learning method.
+For dimension alignment, we use a MLP $Proj(\cdot)$ as projector.
 GP2F consists of a frozen pre-trained encoder and an adapted branch equipped with lightweight adapters $\mathcal{A}$.
 We introduce a contrastive loss $\mathcal{L}_\mathrm{ctr}$ to align the representations produced by the two branches, and a topology-consistent fusion loss $\mathcal{L}_\mathrm{fus}$ to constrain the fusion.